Summary

 Phase 4.
 Pre-Negotiation planning

-This phase is required as the final step in your negotiation strategy preparation.
-It's more than just your Microsoft-specific requirements.
-It's a holistic approach to negotiating with a vendor that is better prepared, in most cases better trained, and has more resources at its fingertips than you.
+This phase is the final step in your negotiation strategy preparation.
+It prepares you to negotiate with a vendor that is better prepared, in most cases better trained, and has more resources at its disposal than you.

 If you don't put in the effort, you will come out on the losing side.
 And you won't even know it.